fhtagnn/qmk_firmware/keyboards/kissboard/keymaps/puq/readme.md

 The layout is mainly designed for relaxed typing, it might not be perfect for other tasks which require complex key combinations.

 ¹ Unicodes up to 0xFFFF can be sent directly by USB keyboard to rooted Android devices.
 To enable it, editing the relevant *.kcm files on the device is mandatory.
 The space + alt entry must be complemented with 0xef00, a reserved unicode.
 It allows Android to recognize and translate raw unicode input.
 Tested with Samsung SM-P600 tablet with Android 5.5.1 and Sony smartphones.
 The controller should connect by OTG adapter.
 The free app “NulInputMethod” can be utilized to represent the USB keyboard.
-More info
+More info: https://android.stackexchange.com/questions/38405/how-to-insert-unicode-characters-by-their-hex-codes-using-usb-keyboard-on-ics

-² Use latest version of WinCompose
+² Use latest version of WinCompose https://github.com/SamHocevar/wincompose

 ### Credits
-Layout concept and QMK implementation by dassuan
+Layout concept and QMK implementation by dassuan, mailto:wolf@inter-state.de

-Calculated for German and English with the optimizer of Andreas Wettstein
+Calculated for German and English with the optimizer of Andreas Wettstein. http://509.ch/opt.7z

-Layout and optimizer originate from »Aus der Neo Welt – ADNW«, and the ADNW discussion forum
+Layout and optimizer originate from »Aus der Neo Welt – ADNW«,http://www.adnw.de/ and the ADNW discussion forum, https://groups.google.com/forum/#!forum/adnw

-The ergonomics design is based on the Kissboard concept by Urac
+The ergonomics design is based on the Kissboard concept by Urac, https://docs.google.com/document/d/1TQ_BZYoZRW-ZFIaiolPAr9yNul6SBKypeA4ataw5Tz4/edit

 The hardware for wireless Kissboard is designed by fhtagnn, https://github.com/fhtagnn/kissboard